CEDARScript/cedarscript-grammar/README.md

 ### Overview
-`CEDARScript` (_Concise Examination, Development, And Refactoring Script_) is a **SQL**-like language designed to lower costs and improve the efficiency of AI code assistants.
+`CEDARScript` (_Concise Examination, Development, And Refactoring Script_) is a **SQL**-like language designed to lower costs and improve the efficiency and accuracy of AI code assistants.
 It enables offloading low-level code syntax and structure concerns, such as indentation and line counting, from the LLMs.
 It aims to improve how AI coding assistants interact with codebases and communicate their code modification intentions by providing a _standardized and concise_ way to express complex code analysis and modification operations, making it easier for